ScottSucksAtProgramming/narcotics_tracker/docs/design/user_processes.md

     15. Lot Number
     16. Total Amount Received in mg
 17. Stock Safe Entry Log is filled out.
-3. Medications are entered into the
+18. Medications are entered into the inventory.

 ### Notes